 - A final innovation report is published at the end of three years – this report is launched publicly and disseminated internationally.

-- The city hosts or attends events during this three year period to inform and educate other United Nations Global Compact city participants and partners.
+- The city hosts or attends events during this three year period to inform and educate other UN Global Compact Cities Programme participants and partners.
 These seminars can be held within the city, at other locations and events, and online.

 Note: The city or region allocate budget to meet the cost of the aforementioned activities.
 Funding or support by private sector partners or external funding bodies will be recognised.

-This membership fee is flexible.
 A sliding scale fee is available for smaller municipalities and cities in low GDP countries and in regions facing economic hardship.
-This fee can be scheduled to meet city or state financial budget cycles.
-For members with financial challenges, sponsorship from other organisations is encouraged.
-We will support proposals to private sector partners and publicly recognise this support.
+For cities with financial challenges, sponsorship from other organisations is encouraged and we will support proposals to private sector partners and publicly recognise this support.